BMW's UK workers to begin strike over pensions on April 19

 In Britain, BMW builds over 210,000 Minis a year in central England, nearly 4,000 luxury Rolls-Royce models at Goodwood in the south and over 250,000 engines at Hams Hall.

-BMW, which plans to close two final salary pension schemes and move all staff to a less generous scheme which new starters have been part of since 2014, said it wants to act now to secure the long-term viability of its pensions but is prepared to talk further.
+BMW, which plans to close two final salary pension schemes and move all staff to a less generous scheme which new starters have been part of since 2014, has said it wants to act now to secure the long-term viability of its pensions.
+(Reporting by Costas Pitas; editing by Stephen Addison)

-"The company has put a number of options on the table to help employees transition to the proposed new pension arrangements and it remains open to negotiation," a spokeswoman said.